jserot/rfsm/README.md

 `Makefile` for compiling and running the generated code and viewing the results.
 This `Makefile` is derived from a template located in directory `<opam_prefix>/share/rfsm/templates/`.
 These templates will also probably have to be adjusted to suit your local `SystemC` or `VHDL` installation.

+## BUILDING COMPILERS

+The implementation of RFSM relies on the _host+guest_ design pattern described [here](https://github.com/jserot/modlang).
+It is fairly easy to build one's own compiler implementing a variant of the "standard" RFSM language and supporting dedicated expression sub-languages and type systems.
+The process is described in the reference manual.
+Several examples of variant languages are provided in the distribution (under directorty `guests/others`).

 ## RELATED TOOLS